accerqueira/invoker/README.md

 #### Invoker#decorate(fn, ctx)

-Decorates the specified function with all the configured methods.
+Decorates the specified function with all the configured methods, creating a new function that returns a Promise.

 ### Other

 All the static methods have a prototype version, which calls Invoker#execution on the returned decorator.
-There are also the following prototype methods.